 A primary reason microlearning is so popular is that its philosophy and approach are so different from conventional training.
-Microlearning meets learners them where they are and provides what they need — in the flow of their work.
+Microlearning meets learners them where they are and provides what they need — performance support in the flow of their work.

 Four key differentiators responsible for microlearning's success are deeply ingrained in the microlearning philosophy:

 As the popularity of microlearning continues to grow, microlearning history will continue to evolve.
 According to eLearning experts, the need for microlearning has never been greater: The top-rated challenge in the 2019 Deloitte Global Human Capital Trends report is learning, largely due to “evolving work demands and skills requirements.”